 The Company's overall investment strategy is to achieve growth through a mix of approximately 75 percent of investments for long-term growth and 25 percent for near-term benefit payments with a wide diversification of asset types, fund strategies, and fund managers.
 The target allocations for plan assets are 47 percent equity securities, 28 percent hedge funds and 25 percent to fixed income investments.
 Equity securities primarily include investments in large-cap, mid-cap and small-cap companies primarily located in the United States and international developed markets.
-Fixed income securities, and U.S. Treasuries.
+Fixed income securities include corporate bonds of companies from diversified industries, mortgage-backed securities, and U.S. Treasuries.
 Other types of investments include investments in hedge funds that follow several different strategies.